demuth/computing-tutorial-short/index.md

 eventbrite:
 ---

 The aim of this tutorial is to provide participants an expedited opportunity to learn the basics of DUNE Computing.
-A similar half-day session was presented in [December 2021](https://dune.github.io/computing-training-202112) from which this site extends from.
+A similar half-day session was presented in [December 2021](https://dune.github.io/computing-training-202112) from which this site extends.
 A three half-day version  of this tutorial was offered in [May 2021](https://dune.github.io/computing-training-202105/), and a recent two-day version in [May 2022](https://dune.github.io/computing-training-basics) and may prove to be a reference.

 Here our schedule spans two parts, and advise your complete attention throughout.